angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Taxing Effects

-When discussing these effects we are talking about things like {{Thalia, Guardian of Thraben}} and {{Thorn of Amethyst}}.
+When discussing these effects we are talking about things like :card[Thalia, Guardian of Thraben] and :card[Thorn of Amethyst].
 These generally do not actively stop you *going off* and winning the game however they do present potential for a lot of delay on reaching that combo turn, especially if being placed under pressure.
 The piles themselves can be adapted, using the free cyclers, to try